 There are several ways to get to the summit of Zugspitze…by hiking or by cable car.
 Most people choose to ascend Zugspitze by cable car.
 Note, that if you plan to hike up to the summit of Zugspitze, it is a two day journey.

-This castle is one of Germany’s most photographed icons.
+Neuschwanstein is one of Germany’s most photographed icons.
 Thousands of visitors flock here everyday to see this fairytale castle.
 Neuschwanstein can get quite crowded, especially during peak season.
 But don’t worry, there is a way to avoid these huge crowds of people.

 The trick to having the best experience at Neuschwanstein is to arrive early.
 When I say early I mean at least a half hour before opening time, especially during the summer months.
+Get the full details in about how to plan your visit in our Guide to Neuschwanstein.

 From Garmisch-Partenkirchen it is a one hour drive to Neuschwanstein.
 Plan on leaving your hotel at least an hour and a half before opening time.
 Arriving early lets you purchase your tickets into the castle for the first tour of the day.
 It’s a quick tour and in less than an hour you will be free to explore the grounds around the castle.